-Comm System P - Take or give a Skill card to or from a player at any location.
+Comm System - Take or give a Skill card to or from a player at any location.

-delay drawing from the Alerts deck, or destroy a ship.
+Torpedo Tube - Fire a Torpedo to delay drawing from the Alerts deck, or destroy a ship.

-Manufacture a Torpedo Tube - Manufacture a Torpedo.
+Manufacture a Torpedo.Torpedo Tube - Manufacture a Torpedo.